A 100 year History of Organic and Natural Farming in India

 Source – Nature

 After Independence in 1947, Indian Government began a process of continued Institutionalisation of the Agricultural System which the British Colonials had instated.
 The “I” for Imperial was replaced with “I” for India and the recommendations of Voelcker continued to be implemented post independence.
 This led to creation of public sector organisations which chose to Industrialise agricultural production comparable to the global state of the art Agricultural development in the Western World post World War II.
 This stratagem eventually resulted in what is termed as the “Green Revolution” in India from the 1960s onwards.
 It took a consistent effort of two decades with the entire central and state machinery at work to ‘Modernise Indian Agriculture’.
 Subsequent wars in India forced a situation where the production of Indian Agriculture dipped for a few years.
 In 1964, India faced a situation where Grain Production, then considered to be Wheat, fell and had to be imported.
 It was at that time when the political structure perceived that the cereal diversity of India – with Multitude of Millets, Rice varieties, Pulses, Oilseeds and wild harvested foods – were insufficient to feed the burgeoning population.
 Whereas the then Prime Minister Sh Lal Bahadur Shastri requested the nation to accept India’s Historic Biodiversity by cultivating multiple crops even in one season, sadly this aspect was not accepted by the state machinery at large.
 Once again, the recommendations of Voelcker prevailed and “India” decided to move ahead with “Modernisation” of agriculture, at the expense of “Bharat”.
-Thus today, India is facing a challenge to Sustainability in Agriculture.
+Today, India is facing a challenge to Sustainability in Agriculture.

 Thus a decision was taken, to import just one type of seeds in India with the support of Ford Foundation, in other words the United States of America.
 Interestingly, these seeds came from Mexico and were named PL-480, a moniker from Public Law 480, passed by Dwight Eisenhower as “Food for Peace” program.
 Today this program is also criticised as a political stratagem by the USA to make pressured nations dependent on chemical and technology that came along with the seed.
 It is this decision which brought the advent of the “Green Revolution ” in India – where Punjab, Haryana and Western Uttar Pradesh, the North India state regions neighbouring Delhi, herald on behalf of the Government programs and schemes.